atomisthq/docs/docs/developer/spawn-builder.md

 The `commands` property contains a list of SpawnCommands to run, sequentially, in a separate process in the project directory.

-If the command you want to run has no quotes or spaces in their arguments, pass a string to `asSpawnCommand`:

-`asSpawnCommand("pip install -r requirements.txt")`

-Otherwise, create a [SpawnCommand][sc-apidoc] object for each command, with a single-word `command` and the arguments separated:
+Create a [SpawnCommand][sc-apidoc] object for each command, with a single-word `command` and the arguments separated:

 ``` typescript
 {